 The body of the Skeletool is manufactured of stainless steel, with 6061-T6 aluminum handle scales.
 The light 5 ounce weight makes this the lightest full-size multitool on the market.
 This multitool has a belt clip but unfortunately, does not come with a standard sheath, so you’ll have to buy one as an optional accessory.

 The real attraction here is portability as the Skeletool can easily fit onto your keychain and goes unnoticed in the pocket.
-Also, at under $50 it’s a bargain.
+Also, at this price it’s a bargain.
 Sure, you won’t be getting all the practicality of the Wave or Charge TTi but it’s got you covered in most situations.

 The Surge is one of the big boys and in fact one of Leatherman’s largest models.
 It’s packed with 21 tools, including the largest pliers in Leatherman’s lineup, 154CM replaceable wire cutters and hard-wire cutters, stranded-wire cutters and an electrical crimper.
 The multitool also includes two 420HC knives, one serrated and one not, spring-action scissors, and an awl with a thread loop.